 According to a Motor and Wheels survey, 80 percent of muscle car buyers are male, with a median age of 51.
 A CarTalk/BestRide survey showed that they also trend conservative, unlike the typical EV buyer.

-However, as TrueCar.com survey revealed, male buyers go for “big and brawny” cars with “awesome acceleration” and “brute power.”
+However, as a TrueCar.com survey revealed, male buyers go for “big and brawny” cars with “awesome acceleration” and “brute power.”
 It’s no wonder that muscle cars and pickups top male buyers’ “I want” lists.

 The Daytona SRT has all of those qualities in spades – and more.
 Dodge is betting on those qualities to convince its target customers to go electric.